I am a Hoover Fellow at Stanford University’s Hoover Institution.

 My teaching experience includes undergraduate courses on survey research methods, data science, and political geography, and a graduate course on American political institutions.

+Since 2022, I have also worked as an Elections Analyst at the NBC News Decision Desk.
 Previously, I worked at the Program for Opinion Research and Election Studies at the University of Pennsylvania and a postdoctoral fellow at Princeton’s Center for the Study of Democratic Politics.